 The role of the lead plaintiff is to be the representative for the class.
 They will give instructions to Echo Law regarding the conduct of the case and may give evidence during the proceeding.
 In hearing the lead plaintiff's case, the Court will be asked to make findings in relation to questions of fact and/or law that are common to all group members.
-In this case, Ms Tracy Hepi and Mr Eru Hepi (the Proposed Plaintiffs) are seeking to be substituted for the current plaintiff into the representative role.are the lead plaintiffs (the Plaintiffs).
+In this case, Ms Tracy Hepi and Mr Eru Hepi (the Plaintiffs) are the representative plaintiffs.

-6. Are there any other class actions that relate to Toyota Finance Australia's car loan practices?
+6. Are there any other class actions that relate to Toyota car loan practices?